BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 ### Step 7: Ben Checks the dereferenceVia URL

-Ben has now received a XID Doc, dereferenced it to access an up-to-date version of the document, and retrieved that dereferenced document.
-So he has the most up-to-date version, right?
+Since Ben has dereferenced the XID that Amira mailed him, to access an up-to-date version of the document, he has the most up-to-date version, right?
 Not necessarily!
-It's possible that the URL is no longer Amira's primary publication location.
-This could easily be the case if someone else sent Ben a very old copy of the XIDDoc.
+It's possible that the URL is no longer Amira's primary publication location, and there's actually a newer version elsewhere!
 To verify this isn't the case, Ben should check the `dereferenceVia` one more time, looking at the new document that he downloaded.
 He does this by extracting the `dereferenceVia` from this fetched and unwrapped XID, and comparing it to the URL that he used to lookup the XID.

 ```
 UNWRAPPED=$(envelope extract wrapped "$FETCHED_XID")